reshama/git-intro-workshop8-datanauts/workflows/w1_create_update_myrepo.md

 # Workflow 1:  Create and Update My Repo

+## What Git is About
+- version control
+- GitHub is on browser
+- Git is at the terminal

+---
 ## Step 0:  setup (local computer)
 ### Configure user name and email (lets Git know who you are)
 - `git config --global user.name "First Last"`